CJL89/Vehicle-Detection/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

+The first thing in the file was to install and the dependencies, extract all the images and save them into variables that are used throughout the entire project.
+After the initial setup, I went ahead and created the funtions: `get_hog_features` cell 3, `bin_spatial` cell 4, `color_hist` cell 5.
+I tested the hog funtion to see whether or not the output was correct and saved the image in the `output_images` directory.
+The image is chosen randomly and the `get_hog_function` is applied to the selected picture.

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: